repetere/jsonx/manual/spec.md

 ## Simple JSONX Syntax

-If you want to save time, you can use the property name as the component and define properties for a cleaner simple syntax
+If you want to save time, you can use the property name as the component/type and use the object value to define the rest of the JXM properties for a cleaner simple syntax

 ```javascript
 //shorthand simple jsonx